twoGiants/knowledge-base/golang.md

 ### Wrapping Multiple Errors

-- for e.g. validation when you need to return an error for each field use `errors.Join`
+For e.g. validation when you need to return an error for each field use `errors.Join`:

 ```go
 type Person struct {